Evaluation and Management of a 4th Degree Laceration

 Mentor: Eric A. Strand, MD

-Editors: Ronald T. Burkman, MD and Abimbola O. Famuyide, MD
+Editors: Abimbola O. Famuyide, MD and David Chelmow, MD

 All women having vaginal delivery should be closely examined for vaginal and perineal injuries and those with any laceration should have rectal examination to determine the extent of their injury prior to surgical repair.
 Obstetric anal sphincter injuries (OASIS) encompass 3rd and 4th degree lacerations.
 A fourth degree laceration involves the perineal structures, the external anal sphincter (EAS), internal anal sphincter (IAS), and the rectal mucosa.
 A rectal buttonhole tear involves the rectal mucosa with an intact sphincter and may be overlooked without a systematic rectal examination.
 Failure to recognize and properly repair a fourth-degree laceration poses a risk of infection, wound breakdown, anal incontinence, and fistula formation.